 |Soil Type||Moist, well-drained|

 |Native Area||South America|

-Once it is established, it tolerates drought conditions.
-This plant's drought-tolerant nature means that it can be a great option for neglected areas of your garden or in containers that might not receive adequate water.
-One of the quickest ways to kill evolvulus is to overwater it, which can cause root rot..
+Once it is established, this plant has good tolerance for drought conditions, which makes it a great option for neglected areas of your garden or in containers that might not receive adequate water.
+One of the quickest ways to kill dwarf morning glory is to overwater it, which can cause root rot.

 Temperature and Humidity